Abuja Digital Studio · Est. 2018

 What OMobile does

-A complete mobile backend as a WordPress plugin — 19 database tables, a full REST API, three push drivers, and an analytics suite.
+A complete mobile backend as a WordPress plugin: 19 database tables, 73 REST endpoints across 10 controllers, 30 admin tabs, three push drivers, an app builder, and cross-plugin bridges.
 No external service accounts needed beyond your push provider credentials.

 🔐